 “At Ayzenberg, we’ve always been focused on Generation Now—influential consumers who are not defined by demographics, but by their ability to instantly recognize the value of a product or service, and to share their passions with others.
 By tapping into the power of Generation Now, we help bring our clients the most innovative, efficient and effective solutions for their marketing needs.”

 Some of their popular services include affiliate analysis, to see who would be ideal for your marketing campaign, brand personality development, to get you out of your box, and ICN, an Influencer Channel Network aimed at connecting you with players who want to stream your game.
 They even take care of developer social channels, create video brand stories, analyze the audience, and provide web analytics reporting to ensure you know if their strategies are working.

-> And when it came to marketing PlayerUnknown’s Battlegrounds, they didn’t fail to deliver results.
-They blog about it, promote their social media, and connect the studio with influencers.
-Clearly, Bluehole Inc. made the right choice when selecting a PR firm.
+And when it came to marketing PlayerUnknown’s Battlegrounds, they didn’t fail to deliver results.
+They promote their social media, and connect the studio with influencers.
+Clearly, Bluehole Inc. made the right choice when selecting an agency.

-> Games Are Only as Successful as Their Marketing
+Games Are Only as Successful as Their Marketing